zhen-wwu/BIE_PNP_1D/README.md

 Robert Krasny (krasny@umich.edu)

+# Compile and run
+After downloading and unzipping the current repository, navigate to the library directory and run a simple example directly.

 # License
 Copyright © 2019-2021, The Regents of the University of Michigan.
 Released under the MIT License.